K2eatures/kreatures-framework/README.md

 * Open Eclipse and navigate to your workspace.

-* Open the import menu via "File > Import" or right-click within the package explorer and click on "Import".
+* Open the import menu via "File > Import" or right-click within the package-explorer and click on "Import".

 * Choose "Maven > Existing Maven Projects" and then "Browse" where you native to the KReatures project within your workspace.